 That sense of optimism extends across the pond as well.
 "We're thrilled people want to know what happens next and that the BBC and FX are up for more adventures with the devil Delaney and the league of the damned," said executive producer Ridley Scott when the series was renewed.
 (The show is a joint British/American venture, with BBC One airing it in the UK and FX airing it in the States.)

 The first season aired on Saturday nights on BBC One, and did moderately well in that time frame, so the second season will probably stick to weekends.
 Although execs likely aren't too concerned about the day of the week slot, since the first season found most of its success in streaming; it's the third-most-viewed series to ever air on the BBC's iPlayer app.

 What will the cast of Taboo Season 2 be?

-In November, Tom Hardy officially announced that he’ll return for the second season.
+In November of 2018, Tom Hardy officially announced that he’ll return for the second season.

 "We are grateful and excited to continue our relationship with the BBC and FX in contributing towards British drama," the Venom star said in a statement.
 "Fantastic news."